eventnetusa/eventnet/src/_work/bcbsri-bus.md

   * Permitting & Legal
 content_section:
   - text_block_markdown: >-
-      Blue Cross Blue Shield of Rhode Island need a way to increase community presence and bring Agents to members for on-the-go customer service.
+      Blue Cross Blue Shield of Rhode Island needed a way to increase community presence and bring Agents to members for on-the-go customer service.
 They turned to EventNetUSA to make the Your Blue Store experience mobile with a custom experiential bus.&nbsp;